bjornmeansbear/lectureScripts/ClimateDesigners.md

 - create a community all over
 - workshops

+and

-Climate Designers is a network -- <https://climate-designers.mn.co>
+2. Climate Designers is a community -- <https://climate-designers.mn.co>

-Clmate Designers as a community has two important aims:

-### The Climate Designer Mission

-1. To provide the resources, knowledge, and community for designers to take climate action in their work.
-2. To inspire, motivate, and graduate climate designers by providing climate-focused resources for design educators.

-#### Mission part 1

-Climate Designers wants to build a community of designers working towards solving the climate crisis.
-Let those deaigners drawn to using their design skills for climate change know that they're not alone.

-We want to attract more designers doing work in this space... doing work with/for/in climate to this community.

-Packaing, interaction, identity, buildings, whatever... you need to know about these other people.
-Hwo can we connect with one another and share info, share resources, bring everyone along further and faster towards best practices, new ideas, etc.

-Motivate designers to use their creative talents to solve our climate crisis.

-Combine interest in climate with your design work.

-Help those designers saying, OMG i'd love to do this but... with Actionable, tangible things to do.

-How to combine what you're doing as a designer with climate action.

-Learn how to do this whether you are freelance, or in an office/fulltime.

-See how other designers are doing all this stuff -- how it might chang ebusiness plans, materials, processes, career paths, tactics, etc.

-climate designers helps in a number of ways
+The climate designer community is meant to help in a number of ways

+- networking
 - get ideas for how to find work; how to find projects
-- materials, processes, etc.
+- share innovative materials, processes, etc.
-- networking
-- wats to integrate into education
 - actionable resources
 - realistic tactics

-Seek out work; seek out climate work, setup to become a climate designer

-- how to get setup?
-- how to do it?
-- how to get into it?
+- ways to integrate into education
-- whats the journey others have taken?
-- why do people do this?
-- what are the philosophys?
-- tips and tricks
-- how to find projects
-- how to charge $

-#### Mission Part 2

-The other aspect of CD is about design education: Introduce climate related concerns into design curriculum at large.

-Provide projects, syllabus, couse ideas, plans... so you can see what others are doing how to bring this into a classroom and implment as/where possible everywhere!

-So, how can ideas like "resource scarcity" become topics for exploration in say, a typography course...

-Influence new designers towards understanindg these things from the start of their design education, and subsequently their careers.

-learn about projects educators are doing

 ### KB conclusion?
 Hmmm